United Kingdom Compound Interest Calculator

 - Platform fees apply

-High RiskDirect share investment on LSE with potential for capital growth and dividends.
-Hold in ISA for tax-free gains. £6,000 CGT allowance (2024/25).
+High RiskDirect share investment on the LSE with potential for capital growth and dividends.
+Hold in an ISA for tax-free gains.
+CGT annual exempt amount: £3,000 (2025/26).

 - Growth potential